 Registered HCWs who perform EPPs must declare whether they are complying with the CDNA Guidelines when they are renewing their annual health practitioner registration.
 HCW are not required to provide the results of testing to the health practitioner Board that has registered them or to the Australian Health Practitioner Regulation Agency (AHPRA).
-However, the declaration that testing has occurred will form part of the HCW's compliance with their Board's Guidelines for the regulatory management of registered health practitioners and students infected with blood-borne viruses, (under development) (see role of AHPRA and National Health Practitioner Boards, Appendix 2: Roles).
-The relevant Board may take action under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), if a HCW is placing the public at risk.
+However, the declaration that testing has occurred will form part of the HCW's compliance with their Board's Guidelines for the regulatory management of registered health practitioners and students infected with blood-borne viruses, (under development) (see role of AHPRA and National Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), if a HCW is placing the public at risk.